 Review a product or service.

-This shouldn’t be one of your own products or services or a direct competitor’s for that matter, but rather a related item your audience might want to learn more about.
+This shouldn’t be one of your products or services or a direct competitor’s, but rather a related item your audience might want to learn more about.

 Do a comparison style test.

-Provide even more value by comparing 2 or more related products or services.
+Provide even more value by comparing two or more related products or services.

 Post a video.

-Create variety with a video post (live video works here too!).
-You can give a sneak preview of a new product or something you’re working on.
+Create variety with a video post (live video works here, too!).
+For example, you can give a sneak preview of a new product or something you’re working on.

 Share about a conference.